 A template for this notification can be found here.
 All letters must be stamped approved by council prior to distribution.
+Please include a map showing the delivery area of the notification.
+All stakeholders within a 100m radius must be notified.
 Permits will not be activated if the letter has not been approved.

 How much does an out of hours permit cost?